General RulesPage address: http://www.mnsu.edu/vehicles/policies/general.html

 - Observe the speed limit at all times while driving your assigned state vehicle.

 - Traffic violations are the responsibility of the personal recipient.
 The University does not pay for personal traffic violations.

-- We do receive calls from concerned taxpaying public when they see state vehicles exceeding the speed limit or not properly representing the State of Minnesota during their vehicle usage.
+- We do receive calls from concerned taxpaying public when they see Minnesota State University, Mankato vehicles exceeding the speed limit or not properly representing the State of Minnesota during their vehicle usage.
 Please be cautious and respectful of your driving behavior at all times.